Pull to refresh

 NASA awarded $627 million on May 27 to four U.S. companies for the first hardware of a permanent moon base.
 The contracts cover rovers, crewed terrain vehicles, and drones meant to land on the Moon before astronauts arrive.

 No human has stood on the lunar surface since December 1972.
-The hardware ordered this week is the buildout phase of Artemis: the program shifts from a single flag-planting mission to a construction effort with permanent infrastructure as its goal.
+The hardware ordered this week is the buildout phase of Artemis.
+The program shifts from one-time flag-planting to permanent infrastructure.

 Why it matters